jito-labs/jito-docs/docs/source/lowlatencytxnsend.md

 ### ⚖️ What is the auction?

-- Traders submit bids for bundle execution in an auction process
+- Traders submit bundle ids for bundle execution in an auction process
 - Block engines run simulations to determine highest value bundles
 - Winning bids are sent to validators to include in blocks
 - This auction mechanism replaces disorganized MEV extraction